 Telehealth makes it possible to receive diagnoses and treatment for both acute and chronic health problems from the comfort of your own home.
 If you lead a busy lifestyle, live in a rural area, or worry about exposure to others who might be sick, schedule a telehealth appointment at Medical Access today.
-Call the nearest location in Germantown, Maryland, or Alexandria or Woodbridge, Virginia, or book a consultation online.
+Call the nearest location in Beltsville, Rockville, Catonsville, and Germantown, Maryland, or in Alexandria, McLean, and Woodbridge, Virginia, or book a consultation online.

 Telehealth uses modern communications technology, such as web cameras, smartphones, and tablets, to exchange medical information online.
 It allows patients of all ages to meet with a medical professional from anywhere in the world.